How to Record a Live Stream – Everything You Need to Know in 2025

 How to Record Streaming Video

 There are several ways to record a live stream.
-You can do it through an encoder, an online video player, or through a dedicated screen-capture tool.
+You can use an encoder, try an online video player, or have a dedicated screen-capture tool.
+Why don’t we get better acquainted with how to record live-streaming videos with each of these methods?

 1. Live Stream Recording via Streaming Software

-There are a couple of types of software that are used for capturing live stream recordings.
-The most common two are encoding software and streaming software with dedicated live-stream recording tools.
-Oftentimes, the two are merged into one software.
+There are a couple of types of software you can use to capture live streams and turn them into recordings.
+The most common are encoding software and streaming software with dedicated live-stream recording tools.
+Often, you can find both functionalities in a single tool.

 The main difference between the two is that streaming software offers more functionality than just encoding.
-Many include encoding tools in addition to “studio” tools that are designed for mixing, editing, and adding other elements to live streams.
+Many include encoding tools in addition to “studio” tools that you can use for mixing, editing, and adding other elements to live streams.
 Stream recording is another important function that many offer.

 The exact process for live stream capture will vary from software to software, so we encourage you to look for instructions specific to your chosen video platform.